 Our team of travel experts at AdventureSmith Explorations have become the go-to resource for the discerning traveler to Antarctica as we offer unbiased comparison of the options and know the nuances of polar travel thanks to our firsthand insight (read our Antarctica Cruise Reviews).
 For more detailed information on travel to Antarctica, read our comprehensive How to Choose Your Antarctica Cruise guide or view all our trips to Antarctica to find rates, dates and start selecting your journey.

-This blog detailing what you need to know before going to Antarctica is among AdventureSmith Explorations’ extensive Small Ship Cruise Guides.
-Visit our collection of Antarctica Travel Guides for even more resources to plan your Antarctica trip.
+This blog detailing what you need to know before going to Antarctica is among AdventureSmith Explorations’ extensive Travel Guides.
+Visit our collection of Antarctica Travel Guides for even more resources to plan your Antarctica trip or contact one of our Adventure Specialists at: 1-877-620-2875.